Isn’t it time for

 But we want to make sure this course is affordable enough for all new and aspiring managers.

-That’s just $1.50 per work day for a year.
+That’s less than $2 per work day for a year.
 Less than your daily coffee — and wildly more valuable because it’ll set you up for success in the rest of your career.

 There are only 10 spots in the course.
 Once they’re gone, you’ll have to wait several months to enroll in the next cohort.
 So enroll today!